 There is no way to deny this is a pretty good alternative to the Cliffs of Moher.
 I will be more than happy to visit and photograph this area.
 This week, I was reading about cliffs areas that can be visited as a day trip from Dublin (Sutton, Howth).
 Looks like there are plenty of beautiful coastal areas to visit in Ireland.

 You’re right about Ireland’s coastline; it’s full of beautiful spots.
 Howth is actually quite close to Dublin and extremely photogenic.
-We made it there on a photography tour.
+We really enjoyed visiting it.

 Definitely a great alternative to avoid the jostling and pushing of the crowd.
 Beautiful scenery! 🙂